sympy/sympy/doc/src/aboutus.rst

 #.
 Nishith Shah: fix solving of Piecewise functions
 #.
 Guillaume Gay: bugfix for LagrangesMethod
 #.
 Ray Cathcart: improve error handling in _random
+#.
+Mihir Wadwekar: watch for duplicate bases in powsimp

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.